comfysage/tether.nvim/README.md

 open a new instance and select the previous session:

 ```
-:Tether! select -- the ! denotes that the current empty session should be closed
+:Tether! select
+or
+:Tether! last
 ```

+here the `!` denotes that the current (empty) session should be closed.

 ## configuration